The forest reserve is an ideal place to walk and learn orientation

 The 15 km road.
 Today has been interesting, we have been able to do it in 5 hours avoiding the rugged geography of the place.

-Sweat has already settled on the skin, and the heat makes breathing this dry air heavy.
+sweat has settled on the skin, and the heat makes it heavy to breathe in this dry air.
 The view far away from the cars is a relief.
-This time, as a foresight, I left not only a change of dry clothes and comfortable shoes to change into, but a couple of sports drinks that I left freezing the night before.
+This time, as a foresight, I left not only a change of dry clothes and comfortable shoes to change into, but a couple of isotonic drinks that I left freezing the night before.

 The 2-hour drive back to Melbourne becomes tolerable when you're comfortable, hydrated, and a bit of 80's music to sing out of tune without anyone listening.